Myyyra/StashHunters/README.md

 <!-- AUTHORS -->
 ## Authors

-StashHunters was created (in aplhabetical order) by:
+StashHunters was created (in alphabetical order) by:
 * Veera Aaltonen
 * Henrik Rossi
 * Jutta Ruuskanen